Kratoossss/Text-to-Image-Converter/README.md

 - **Text-to-Image Generation:** Enter a prompt and generate a unique image.
 - **Art Style Selection:** Choose from styles like Photorealistic, Anime, Watercolor, Cyberpunk, Cartoon, Oil Painting, Pixel Art, and Sketch.
-- **Prompt Expansion:** The app uses a Llama language model to expand your prompt into a more detailed description.
 - **Image Download:** Download the generated image directly from the app.

 ---